oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/fix-this.png "")

-8. You can also use **General Assistance** for general conversation, technical questions such as "Explain this" or "Improve this code."
+9. You can also use **General Assistance** for general conversation, technical questions such as "Explain this" or "Improve this code."
 APEX Assistant provides default options such as **Use Selection, Improve Selection, and Explain Selection**.

     !["Click App Builder"](images/selections.png "")

-9. Next, we’ll map the columns for the Event Types chart.
+10. Next, you will map the columns for the Event Types chart.
 In the Property Editor, enter/select the following:

     - Under Column Mapping: